Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/secrets-rotation.md

 ## Periodically rotating secrets using TTLs

-Kong employs a background job that runs periodically on **every minute** (thus you cannot currently automatically rotate more often than that).
+Kong employs a background job that runs periodically **once every minute** (thus you cannot currently automatically rotate more often than that).
 Its job is to rotate secrets that are about to expire.
 The TTL can be configured  with the Vault (for all the secrets) or in secret reference (for a single secret).
 By default, Kong does not rotate any secrets, so **remember to configure the TTLs** if you want to turn on